cbrummitt/Rocket_token_bot_tutorial/README.md

 ## Understanding channels

 That's enough setting up.
-Now let's chat! :stuck_out_tongue:
+Now let's chat!

 Conversations in Rocket.Chat are organized into **channels**.
 Channels are chat rooms with many useful features.
 There are three kinds of channels: